marcelopalacioabreu/b00m-h3adsh0t/README.md

 ## Security and Efficiency Game Server &#x1F537;

-  * Server responsible for information security and enforcing game rules
+* Server responsible for information security and enforcing game rules:

-  * Sending game world state needed for immediate display
+  1) Sending game world state needed for immediate display
     * Results in **client lag under bandwidth constraints**

-  * Sending the player the entire world state
+  2) Sending the player the entire world state
     * Results in faster display for  player under the same bandwidth constraints
     * Exposes  data to interception or manipulation
     * Trade-off between security and efficiency